bloomberg/blazingmq/docs/docs/features/subscriptions.md

 - Consumer Subscriptions (message routing)

 Users can leverage either or both types of subscriptions to achieve the desired behavior.

-The two types of subscriptions and their differences are described below.
+The two types of subscriptions are described below.

 #### Application Subscriptions

 Application Subscriptions provide the ability to filter out messages from an application's queue in the BlazingMQ broker.

-When a message is produced to a queue, BlazingMQ will evaluate the Application Subscription and _auto-confirm_ the message if the message does not match the subscription.
+When a message is produced to a queue, BlazingMQ will evaluate all Application Subscriptions and _auto-confirm_ the message on behalf of an application if the message does not match the application's subscription expression.
 Since BlazingMQ only routes unconfirmed messages to consumers, consumers will only receive messages that match the configured Application Subscription.

-Note that the BlazingMQ broker will still store the message until the messages is confirmed by all consumers, as always.

 Application Subscriptions are specified in the domain's configuration:

-* Fanout mode: Application Subscriptions are configured per-*AppId*
+* Application Subscriptions are configured and evaluated per-*AppId* for fanout queues.
+    - Note the BlazingMQ broker will still store each message until it is confirmed by all *AppIds*, either via auto-confirm or a consumer.
-* Priority & Broadcast mode: Application Subscriptions are configured with an empty *AppId* (i.e. `appId=""`) and apply to all consumers
+* Application Subscriptions are configured with an empty *AppId* (i.e.
+`appId=""`) for priority and broadcast queues.
+Auto-confirms apply to all consumers of these queues.

 #### Consumer Subscriptions